naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-08-21 [photon.komoot.de](photon.komoot.de) is used.
+The [open source project](
+https://github.com/komoot/photon) API Request for Point and Address Predictions added to the project
 - 2020-08-21 Update README.md
 - 2020-08-13 small, medium and large image sizes of the predictions
 - 2020-08-11 For future forecasts the predictions of the Global Weather Model are stored in a resolution of 0.5 degrees.